OpenLineage/OpenLineage/README.md

 ### With OpenLineage

-- Effort of integration is shared
+- The effort of integration is shared
-- Integration can be pushed in each project: no need to play catch up
+- An integration can be pushed in each project: no need to play catch up

 ![With OpenLineage](doc/with-ol.svg)